P-A-C Analgesic Side Effects

 Generic Name: aspirin / caffeine

-Note: This page contains side effects data for the generic drug aspirin / caffeine.
-It is possible that some of the dosage forms included below may not apply to the brand name P-A-C Analgesic.
+Note: This document contains side effect information about aspirin / caffeine.
+Some of the dosage forms listed on this page may not apply to the brand name P-A-C Analgesic.

 For the Consumer